Fairlady Stories

 Road testing the Fairlady 2000

 In this 1970s society, where men are becoming increasingly feminized and “sports cars” are no longer sports cars, the Datsun Fairlady is becoming a truly rare creation.
 From a technical standpoint, it is “old-fashioned” and “classic” in every respect.
 The Fairlady appeared in 1961, but its design, which is clearly represented by its separate ladder frame and rigid rear axle, belongs to the same generation as the Triumph TR2/3 and MGA of the 1950s.
-Of course, through the constant development process, the Fairlady has come to have outstanding power performance and appropriate maneuverability for a 2-liter sports car today, but in order to achieve this, “luxuries” such as a comfortable ride and roominess have been completely rejected.
+Of course, through the constant development process, the Fairlady has come to have outstanding power performance and appropriate maneuverability for a 2-liter sports car today, but in order to achieve this, “luxuries” such as a comfortable ride and interior have been completely rejected.
 It is a sports car for sports that does not tolerate compromise.

 Nissan Fairlady Z432 (1970)